vikingeducation/assignment_data_structures/README.md

 Determine the Big O of the following (and ideally explain briefly why):

-Accessing an item by index in an array
-Unshifting a new item into the beginning of an array Pushing an item onto the end of an array
-Upcasing a String
+Accessing an item by index in an array - Constant time Unshifting a new item into the beginning of an array - Linear Pushing an item onto the end of an array - Linear Upcasing a String - Linear
-Reversing a String
+Reversing a String - Linear
-The Enumerable#each method
+The Enumerable#each method - Linear
-The Enumerable#include? method
+The Enumerable#include? method - Linear
-Finding the max of an array
-splitting a String
+Finding the max of an array - Linear splitting a String - Linear
-Inserting a value to a Hash
+Inserting a value to a Hash - Constant
-Retrieving the keys of a Hash ({ foo: "bar" }.keys)
+Retrieving the keys of a Hash ({ foo: "bar" }.keys) - Constant